abdelamhorizont/abdelammeer-homepage/src/pages/blog/letters.md

   - type: text-section
     big-size: false
     text: >-
+      The letters led me to thinking about handwriting, especially the signature as a highly individualized token, where not only is a drawing performed using the hand and wrist that leads to more or less illegible flowing curves and angles — defined by fast motion and pressure to get things done — but also by family history, repetition, and the social construct to trust this drawing.

-      1. *write your signature big scale*
+      1. write your signature big scale

-      2. *Deconstruction: make copies and cut out each letter*
+      2. Deconstruction: make copies and cut out each letter

-      3. *Variation: arrange the letters differently to make anagrams*
+      3. Variation: arrange the letters differently to make anagrams

-      4. *Derivation: derive the whole alphabet from the letters of your signature*
+      4. Derivation: derive the whole alphabet from the letters of your signature

-      5. *letters to yourself write a letter to yourself on A1 with the letters you have*
+      5. letters to yourself write a letter to yourself on A1 with the letters you have
     title: "Day 2: Letters to yourself"
   - type: image-section
     column-start: "1"